Slut: The Play

 SLUT: The Play is a 2013 American play written by Katie Cappiello.
 The play was developed with members of The Arts Effect All-Girl Theater Company to address the damaging impact of slut-shaming and slut culture.
 The creators note that their play "is a call to action – a reminder" that slut-shaming is happening every day, almost everywhere.
 The play premiered at the 2013 New York Fringe Festival.
 In 2020, SLUT: The Play was adapted into a Netflix series called Grand Army.

 Plot

-16-year-old Joanna "Joey" Del Marco is a high school student and in a dance group that call themselves “the slut-squad”.
+16-year-old Joanna "Joey" Del Marco is a high school student who is in a dance group that call themselves “the slut-squad”.
 On a night out with three trusted friends, she is assaulted by them.
 Once she comes forward about her assault, many friends, classmates, and even parents turn against her.
 They begin to blame and slut-shame her.
 The play highlights the damaging impact of rape culture on the lives of young women.